Cassandraforestier/spring-boot-exercises/README.md

-# TeamService - Football Team Management Microservice
+# Football Team Management Microservice

 This microservice is part of a football team management system and is responsible for handling operations related to football teams.